Lynne Stacpoole Caring for Your Collection Grant Program

 - Privately owned, state government or federal government collections.

-- Organisations currently in receipt of funding under the state government's Museums, Art Galleries and Heritage Organisations funding program.
+- Organisations currently in receipt of funding under the state government's Program category of the Cultural Heritage Program.

-If you have previously received a grant or loan from Arts Tasmania that has not been satisfactorily acquitted by the acquittal due date, you are not eligible to apply to this program.
+If you have previously received investment from Arts Tasmania that has not been satisfactorily acquitted by the acquittal due date, you are not eligible to apply to this program.

 How much can you apply for?